IBM-Blockchain/blockchain-vscode-extension/README.md

 All functional tests will be created in `<yourProject>/src/test/java/org/example`.

+#### Persisting generated tests after upgrading from v1.0.18 or earlier
+Any functional tests generated using version 1.0.18 of the extension or earlier will break after upgrading to a newer version.
+In v1.0.19 changes were made to the structure of environments stored on the file system, so some of the paths used by the older functional tests will no longer be correct.

+Should you wish to persist your previously generated tests:
+- Export both the wallet and the connection profile of the Hyperledger Fabric network your smart contract is instantiated on
+- Update `ts-smart-contract-util.ts` to use the filepaths of what you just exported

+Note that these paths broke because they are hardcoded to use our internal directories, so that the generated tests will work out of the box.
+It is not recommended to keep those paths, as they will break in the event of changes such as this one.

 ### Wallet Management
 The extension creates a `1 Org Local Fabric - Org1 Wallet` file system wallet when the `1 Org Local Fabric` runtime instance is started and is automatically associated with the `1 Org Local Fabric - Org1` gateway.
 When `1 Org Local Fabric` is started, an admin identity is added to the `1 Org Local Fabric - Org1 Wallet` and cannot be deleted unless the `1 Org Local Fabric` runtime is torn down.